UpekshaHerath/UpekshaHerath/README.md

 - 👋 Hi, I’m Upeksha Dilshan Herath.
-- 👀 I’m interested in game development , data science and programming and also like these coding stuff.
+- 👀 I’m interested in game development, data science, web development and programming and also like these coding stuff.
 - 🌱 I’m currently learning at univercity of Moratuwa as a IT undergraduate.
-- 💞️ I’m looking to collaborate with game developers and also with the data scientists.
+- 💞️ I’m looking to collaborate with web developers and also with the data scientists.
 - 📫 How to reach me;
       mobile / whatsap no.  ==> 077-3128452
       email ==> upekshadilshan000@gmail.com